 If I am paranoid about losing my prints you can imagine the trauma of losing an original.
 It’s not happened yet but gosh I’ve had a few close calls.

-Part of my selling routine is to draw in situ and encourage onlookers.
-I always have my latest project on display.
+Part of my selling routine is to draw in front of potential buyers and encourage onlookers to stop.
+I always have my latest artwork on display.

 I always draw beneath an umbrella held to my easel with a golf umbrella holder.
 That buys me time should it start raining all of a sudden.

 The drawing itself is inside an A3 cello bag.
 I stick it to my drawing board and tear a small hole where I intend to draw.
 The chances of anything going wrong are small.